chakAs3/carousel-bootstrap-vanillajs/README.md

 ## Demo
-to see the final result it is deployed here [Demo online](http://trixlabs.com/ww/carousel/)
+to see the final result it is deployed here [Online Demo](http://trixlabs.com/ww/carousel/)